Apply for Ayushman Bharat Pradhan Mantri Jan Arogya Yojana

 What is the Process of Hospitalisation Under the PMJAY Scheme?

 Now that you know how to apply Ayushman Bharat Pradhan Mantri Jan Arogya Yojana, you need to know about the hospitalisation process under the scheme.
 If you or a family member needs hospitalisation, you are not required to pay anything under the PMJAY scheme as long as you are admitted to one of the authorised public or private hospitals.
-Due to a 60:40 cost-sharing structure between the centre and the state, the entire hospitalisation and treatment process is cashless.

 To find the empanelled hospital list, visit the official PMJAY website and click the “Find Hospital” section.